Katherine Bradford: Mother Joins the Circus

 Sara Krajewski and Katherine Bradford in conversation

-Arthur Bradford walks us through the exhibition
+Arthur Bradford walks us through Katherine Bradford: Mother Joins the Circus

 Adams and Ollman is pleased to present Mother Joins the Circus, a solo exhibition of works by Katherine Bradford.
 This exhibition, which marks the artist’s fourth show with the gallery, will be accompanied by a publication that focuses on Bradford’s inventive, unwieldy, and deeply personal subjects.